Lumenary-Inc/.github/profile/README.md

 - Easily clone and compare versions, like in Figma
 - Make the backend in Solar, or connect to any backend that uses OpenAPI.
 We’ll generate the client SDK.

 ## Ask

+Sign up at [solarapp.dev](https://solarapp.dev) and try building an app.
+We have a very generous free tier for early sign ups – limited spots for now, but we are excited to share with YC.

-We ask you to try building your most ambitious idea on Solar.
-It could be a side project, an internal tool, or a new prototype for your company.
+Build your most ambitious idea on Solar.
+We’ve had folks build:

-If your friends are using Lovable / Bolt / v0 and aren’t impressed, shoot them https://try.solar.
-We want to help people ship software that actually works.

-Finally, we love seeing user creations, so send us apps you’re proud of.
+- Internal tools
+- Customer-facing product
+- Personal software
+- Multiplayer games

+If you build something awesome, send it to us!
+If it didn’t work as well, we’d love to know why.
+[Here’s our Discord](https://discord.com/channels/1362654659881205830/1362654660455960688).